 Swan Lake was followed by the creation of other “in-the-round” productions, Romeo & Juliet (1998 and 2014), The Sleeping Beauty (2000) and Strictly Gershwin (2008).

 The Royal Albert Hall, well known as the home of the BBC Proms, has hosted world class entertainment from every performance genre throughout its long history.
 English National Ballet’s first performances at the Royal Albert Hall were over Christmas 1963-4, when the Company presented a joint season with stars of Soviet Ballet.
 The short ballets and divertissements were presented as if in a traditional theatre space.

 Where Derek Deane’s productions, which includes Swan Lake in-the-round, have been innovative is to take the full oval floor as the stage, increasing the number of performers in the Company.
-For his Cinderella in 2019, Christopher Wheeldon will work with over 90 dancers, allowing the action to radiate from the centre to fill the space.
+For his Cinderella in 2019, Christopher Wheeldon will work with 135 dancers (with over 90 taking to the stage at each performance), allowing the action to radiate from the centre to fill the space.

 Dame Alicia Markova, the Company’s founding ballerina, noted in her autobiography that she and her on-stage partner, Sir Anton Dolin, co-founder and first Artistic Director of English National Ballet, were pioneers of arena ballet in Britain.
 Having toured the USA with several different companies since the late 1930s, they had seen how stadia, including the Hollywood Bowl, were used to enable audiences to see popular artists.